 Indiana Medicaid PI Program Help Desk

-Once you've enrolled in the program, you'll have access to the Indiana Medicaid PI Program Help Desk staffed by subject-matter experts at Purdue Healthcare Advisors.
-To expedite your call to our help desk, please have handy the name of your EHR vendor; Medicaid eligibility status (% Medicaid encounters, if possible); practice/clinic size, type and ownership; number of providers and locations; and current efforts toward Medicaid PI and/or QPP
+The Indiana Medicaid PI Program Help Desk is staffed by PHA subject-matter experts M-F 8:30 a.m.-5 p.m.
+(EST) who can answer your questions about the Medicaid PI Program.
+To expedite your call to our help desk, please have handy the name of your EHR vendor; Medicaid eligibility status (% Medicaid encounters, if possible); practice/clinic size, type and ownership; number of providers and locations; and current efforts toward Medicaid PI and/or QPP.

 By phone: 844-PHA-INMU (toll free)